Every yesterday a dream of happiness

 • Addictions including alcohol, drugs, sex, shopping/shoplifting, exercise and work.
 (Eating disorders also fall within this classification.)

-• Post Traumatic Stress Disorder following RTC's, extreme violence, sexual assault, childhood abuse, difficult childbirth, or periods of severe pain.
+• Post Traumatic Stress Disorder (PTSD) following road accidents, other life-threatening incidents, extreme violence, sexual assault, childhood abuse, difficult childbirth, or periods of severe pain.

 • Stress resulting from workplace, financial and interpersonal difficulties.